AlexVarchuk/developer-portal-starter-1/README.md

 ## Training program

 The starter template contains training exercises which will teach you how to build a developer portal.
-After you start the development server, navigate to the app and follow the instructions to get started with your training.
+After you start the development server, navigate to the app and follow the instructions to get started with your training..